-Account Reconciliations ensure that account balances are correct between accounts at the end of an accounting period.
+Reconciliation in Accounting is the process of ensuring account balances are correct between two accounts at the end of an accounting period.
 Reconciliations help automate the financial close process.

 Accountants perform account reconciliation with the following steps: